energyquantified/eq-python-client/docs/userguide/metadata.rst

 Operations described here are available under ``eq.metadata.*``.

 Curve search
 ------------

+Method reference: :py:meth:`eq.metadata.curves() <energyquantified.api.MetadataAPI.curves>`

-The API allows you to query for curve names in many ways.
+The API allows you to query for :py:class:`Curve <energyquantified.metadata.Curve>` objects in many ways.
 It is using the same operation as the data search on Energy Quantified's web application.

 Searching for curves in the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Method reference: :py:meth:`eq.metadata.curves() <energyquantified.api.MetadataAPI.curves>`

 When looking for curves, specify ``q`` to do a free-text search: